Lullabot/docker_recipes/drupal8_testing/README.md

 ## docker-compose.yml
 Place this file in the root of your repository.
 It contains basic settings that should work in most cases.
 You can swap in different versions in each container depending on the version of Drupal and PHP you want to run on.
 See many other options on [Docker4Drupal](https://github.com/wodby/docker4drupal/blob/master/docker-compose.yml).

 Note that this configuration also passes your ssh credentials and drush aliases into the container.
+Also note that some of the XDEBUG variables need to be enabled for testing to work.

 ## /mariadb-init